scriptPilot/app-framework/README.md

 ## Quick start

 1. Install [Node.js with npm](https://docs.npmjs.com/getting-started/what-is-npm)
-2. Create **package.json** file in an empty project folder with the following content:
+2. Create a **package.json** file in an empty project folder with the following content:

    ```
    {